ghiscoding/vue3-pnpm-workspace/README.md

 The other ability that pnpm workspace is providing us is the ability to have our workspace running with and even without publishing the Component, Composable packages on NPM (under an [npm organization](https://docs.npmjs.com/organizations) to take advantage or workspace) or locally with [Verdaccio](https://verdaccio.org/)... in other words you could publish each packages of the workspace (in this demo that would be 4 of them: [application1](/apps/application1), [application2](/apps/application2), [components](/components) and [composables](/composables)) or simply skip all of that and simply build & run them locally without ever publishing them anywhere.

+For a great versioning/publishing tool in a workspace environment, take a look at [Lerna-Lite](https://github.com/ghiscoding/lerna-lite) which is what I use in a workspace monorepo structure.

 ## What is included/configured

 - [Vite](https://vitejs.dev/)